ajw278/flatness_inflation_nb/README.md

-# The flatness problen and inflation
+# The flatness problem and inflation

 This directory contains a Jupyter notebook that demonstrating how the observed flatness of the universe causes a problem for cosmology, and how inflation solves this problem.